akippnn/personal-mediawiki-environment/README.md

 # Local MediaWiki Tools

 > ⚠️ **Work in Progress** — Further testing needed: rate limits, remote and local sync, conflict resolution, push functionality, and other potential edge cases.
+Do not use in production.

 ## Quick Start